dymitar/adapt-close/README.md

 # Close

+**Close** is an *extension* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

-An extension to add a close button and/or prompts.
+An extension to add a close button to the navigation bar and/or Articles, Blocks and Components.

 ## Installation

-* Add the [example JSON](example.json) to `course.json`.
-* With [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run `adapt install close`.
-Alternatively, download the ZIP and extract into the src > extensions directory.
-* Run an appropriate Grunt task.
+This extension must be manually installed.

+If **Close** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).

 ## Usage